I’ve Been Sued. Will my Insurance Cover it?

 In certain situations, your liability coverage won’t cover the costs if you’re sued.
+This is part of why it’s essential to answer questions honestly when you’re applying for insurance coverage in the first place.
 Some of the most common liability exclusions include:

 • Certain Dog Breeds — In nearly every state, insurance companies are allowed to exclude certain breeds they consider the highest risks from coverage.
 Some companies may refuse to insure you altogether, while others will simply exclude all claims related to the dog.
 Check your provider for more specific information.

 • Damages Caused by a Vehicle — Your auto insurance policy will cover damages caused be vehicles, even if it occurs on your property.
 For example, if you’re backing out of your driveway and run over your neighbor, your homeowners insurance policy will not cover medical expenses or damages.

 • Accidents Occurring While Conducting Business — If you have a home business, you will need separate business insurance to cover liability.
 As an example, if you have a home-based salon and a client slips in a puddle of shampoo, breaks her ankle, and sues you, your homeowners policy will not cover the costs.